-A few weeks ago I share How To Make The Perfect Bloody Mary, which was inspired by my wonderful Mom!
+A few weeks ago I shared How To Make The Perfect Bloody Mary, inspired by my wonderful Mom!
 It is only right to share one of my Dad’s specialties!
-Dad is the go-to on how to make a perfect Irish Coffee!
-Seriously, he makes the greatest Irish Coffee’s!
-He puts the perfect amount of everything into the glass and I just enjoys passing out the warm glasses to the family!
-Today, I share with you all, my Dad’s fabulous technique to making tasty Irish Coffee!
+Dad is the go-to on how to make Irish Coffee at home!
+Seriously, he makes the greatest Irish Coffee!
+He puts the perfect amount of everything into the glass and he just enjoys passing out the warm glasses to the family!
+He is also hilarious and I adore him!
+Today, I share with you all, my Dad’s fabulous technique to making tasty Irish Coffee with Jameson Irish Whiskey!

-As we approach Saint Patrick’s Day, as many of you know, one of my favorite days, I have been busy making my annual friends and family treats of both My Blue Ribbon Authentic Irish Soda Bread and my Irish Brown Bread!
-I have to thank you all for making these two recipes extremely popular and I am so happy so many have enjoyed the breads!
-Okay, so you need to know just a few little details to make amazing Irish Coffee!
-Just four ingredients make a yummy Irish coffee: Coffee, whiskey, sweetener, and cream!
+You need to know just a few little details to make amazing Irish Coffee!
+Just four ingredients make a yummy Irish coffee: Coffee, Jameson Irish Whiskey (Dad says there is no other option in whiskey for a great Irish Coffee), sweetener,, and cream!
 However, my Dad’s instructions below make these perfect!
 I know, I know, heavy cream, this is one of those occasional indulgences that are so worth a few calories!
 I make sure I plan a long walk after I enjoy one of these coffees!